Appendix A Garden Journaling

 Effective use of color can expand the space.
-Distant objects appear fine-textured and gray to the eye, so using gray, fine-textured plants at the the landscape boundary can expand the apparent distance between the viewer and the plant.
+Distant objects appear fine-textured and gray to the eye, so using gray, fine-textured plants at the landscape boundary can expand the apparent distance between the viewer and the plant.
 Tapering walkways or plantings toward a vanishing point can also create an illusion of distance.
 Using strong colors and coarse textures in the front of a border help to expand the area.
 To make the space appear smaller, reverse this concept and use strong colors and coarse textures in the rear and softer colors and finer textures in the front.

 Rhythm is the repetition of design elements.
 Repetition helps draw one’s eye through the design.
 Rhythm results when elements appear in a definite direction and in regular measures.
 Both color and form can be used to express rhythm (Figure 19–7).

 Accent is the inclusion of an element that stands out in an orderly design.
-For example, silvery leaves stand out against a background of dark-green conifers (Figure 19–8).
+For example, silvery leaves stand out against a background of fall red maple leaves (Figure 19–8).
 Without accent, a design may be static or dull.
 An accent can be a garden accessory, plant specimen, a plant composition, or a water feature.
 Boulders are often used as accents, but they can be overused.
 To look natural, boulders should be partially buried.
 Water does not spring from the highest point of land in nature.
 So to appear most natural, water features should have their source below grade of other landscape features.

 We customarily use paper or a computer to create a landscape plan.
 When we implement the plan, we build a three-dimensional space in which people engage.
 People engage in the world and are affected by it every time they venture outdoors.
 Landscapes are dynamic spaces—they are always changing.
 Plants change with the seasons, grow, age, flower, reproduce, and provide habitat for other creatures and species.
 In a well-calculated landscape plan, the designer addresses elements of space and change.
 Beyond this, our experience in a landscape becomes a major factor in the overall impact a place has on our lives.
 In landscape planning, better outcomes and richer environments can be achieved when we understand spatial definition and the importance of transition between different land uses and different planes of space.